N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Implementation Procedure

-When the state $\xi$ enters in the jump set of the \textit{move-to-target} mode $\mathcal{J}_0$, the algorithm updates the state $\xi$ as per \eqref{updatelaw_part1} and \eqref{hybrid_closed_loop_system}, and the control input switches to the \textit{obstacle-avoidance} mode.
+\textbf{Switching from the \textit{obstacle-avoidance} mode to the \textit{move-to-target} mode:} When the state $\xi$ enters in the jump set $\mathcal{J}_0$, the state $\xi$ is updated as per \eqref{updatelaw_part1} and \eqref{hybrid_closed_loop_system}, and the control input switches to the \textit{obstacle-avoidance} mode.
 According to Lemma \ref{lemma:always_enter_move_to_target_mode}, when the robot operates in the \textit{obstacle-avoidance} mode, it stays inside the $\gamma-$neighborhood of the closest obstacle.
-As the robot operates in the \textit{obstacle-avoidance} mode, the algorithm continuously evaluates the intersection $\partial\mathcal{O}_c\cap\mathcal{D}_{r_a}^{\circ}(\mathcal{L}_s(\mathbf{x}, \mathbf{0}))$ to check whether the center of the robot has entered in the \textit{exit} region $\mathcal{R}_e$.
-If $\partial\mathcal{O}_c\cap\mathcal{D}_{r_a}^{\circ}(\mathcal{L}_s(\mathbf{x}, \mathbf{0})) = \emptyset$, then the center of the robot belongs to the exit region $\mathcal{R}_e$.
-If the robot's center in the \textit{exit region} is $\epsilon$ units closer to the target location than the current \textit{hit point} $\mathbf{h}$, it implies that the state $\xi$ has entered in the jump set $\mathcal{J}_1$ of the \textit{obstacle-avoidance} mode.
-Then the algorithm updates the value of the variables $m$ and $s$ as per \eqref{updatelaw_part2} and the control input switches to the \textit{move-to-target} mode.
+As the robot operates in the \textit{obstacle-avoidance} mode, we continuously evaluate the intersection $\eth_{i}^{\mathbf{x}}\cap\mathcal{C}_{\mathcal{L}}(\mathbf{x}, 2r_a)$ to check whether the center of the robot has entered in the \textit{exit} region $\mathcal{R}_e$.
+If $\eth_{i}^{\mathbf{x}}\cap\mathcal{C}_{\mathcal{L}}(\mathbf{x}, 2r_a) = \emptyset$, then the center of the robot belongs to the exit region $\mathcal{R}_e$.
+Additionally, if the target location is at least $\epsilon$ units closer to $\mathbf{x}$ than to the current \textit{hit point} $\mathbf{h}$, it implies that $\xi\in\mathcal{J}_1$.
+Then, the value of the variables $m$ and $s$ are updated as per \eqref{updatelaw_part2} and the control input switches to the \textit{move-to-target} mode.

-Finally, if the control input is initialized in the \textit{obstacle-avoidance} mode, according to \eqref{flow_jump_set_obstacle_avoidance_mode}, the state $\xi(0, 0)$ belongs to the jump set of the \textit{obstacle-avoidance} mode $\mathcal{J}_1$.
-As a result, according to \eqref{updatelaw_part2} the algorithm updates the value of the variables $\mathbf{h}, \mathbf{a}, m$ and $s$, and switches the control input to the \textit{move-to-target} mode.
+Finally, if the control input is initialized in the \textit{obstacle-avoidance} mode, according to \eqref{oa_jumpset} and \eqref{J_s_set_definition}, the state $\xi(0, 0)$ belongs to the jump set of the \textit{obstacle-avoidance} mode $\mathcal{J}_1$.
+As a result, according to \eqref{updatelaw_part2}, the variables $\mathbf{h}, \mathbf{a}, m$ and $s$, are updated and the control input switches to the \textit{move-to-target} mode.

-The above-mentioned implementation procedure is summarised in Algorithm \ref{alg:general_implemenration}.
+The above-mentioned implementation procedure is summarized in Algorithm \ref{alg:general_implemenration}.